Reuben Raucher & Blum’s Stephanie Blum Featured in Los Angeles Times’ 2024 Inspirational Women Magazine

 Please join us in congratulating Stephanie on this well-deserved recognition!

-Partner Stephanie Blum Named Among Best Lawyers for 2025
+Stephanie Blum Named Among Best Lawyers for 2025

 Stephanie Blum Best Lawyers 2025

-Reuben Raucher & Blum Partner Stephanie Blum has been recognized in the 2025 edition of The Best Lawyers in America for her outstanding work in family law.
+Certified Specialist Stephanie Blum has been recognized in the 2025 edition of The Best Lawyers in America for her outstanding work in family law.
 The Best Lawyers recognition is awarded based on peer-review surveys, honoring only the top 5.3% of elite lawyers in the nation across 150 practice areas.

-“Stephanie’s dedication to her clients, unwavering commitment to excellence, and innovative approach to family law make this recognition by Best Lawyers no surprise to those of us who have the privilege of working alongside her,” said Partner Stephen Raucher.
+“Stephanie’s dedication to her clients, unwavering commitment to excellence, and innovative approach to family law make this recognition by Best Lawyers no surprise to those of us who have the privilege of working alongside her,” said Stephen Raucher.

 Blum, a Certified Family Law Specialist, has practiced exclusively in family law for over 25 years.
 Though her first preference is always to mediate spousal, financial and custody issues, Ms. Blum is also a fierce and relentless opponent in a court of law.